 My Home in London

 I lived in Maida Vale, known as a posh neighborhood near Paddington in the borough of Westminster.
 The high-end residential areas integrate with more affordable housing, including my home.
 It was a decent 3-storey brick flat near a small park called Tamplin Mews.
 It wasn’t perfect, being an old building, but comfortable.
 The landlord changed the sofas and TV, which was a major upgrade compared to before.
-The mini-backyard had a tall tree which I used to stare at from the couch to admire the changing seasons.
+The mini-backyard had a tall tree which I used to stare at from the couch to admire the changing of seasons.
 The kitchen appliances were almost complete except for a rice cooker; there was an oven and microwave that were lifesavers since I didn’t have time to cook every day.
 My room faced the street so I could do people-watching while finishing essays.
 The most important part for me is the bathroom bidet, which is one of the reasons I chose this flat since it’s a necessity for Asians.

 |The front door of my flat|

 I shared the flat with 8 other Indonesians, 5 adults and 3 infants.
 They were Aldy and Irna with their 4-year-old Dannis and 1.5-year-old Davan, Burhan and Arnis with their newborn daughter Ava who joined us in summer, and Monika.
-Most of the adults were around my age except Arnis, whom I often forget to be 5 years younger since she sometimes is the most mature among us.
+Most of the adults were around my age except Arnis, whom I often forget to be 5 years younger since sometimes she is the most mature among us.
 Burhan and Aldy were postgrad students at UCL like myself and studied the field of telecommunication.
-Monika took an MBA at Imperial where Arnis took an MRes there a year earlier.
-Irna and I go way back, she was on my AIESEC team back in undergrad, so it was a delightful surprise to find out we would be flat-mates.
-I am grateful to have lived with these people, we supported each other in facing tough challenges of living as a postgrad student.
+Monika took an MBA at Imperial where Arnis took an MRes a year earlier.
+Irna and I go way back, she was on my AIESEC team back in undergrad, so it was a delightful surprise to be flat-mates.
+I am grateful to have lived with these people, we supported each other in facing tough challenges of living as postgrad students.
 The lounge is the place where we shared laughter and insightful stories.
 Dannis’ innocent comments and Davan’s curiosity of his surroundings really added the fun.
 Sometimes we cook dinner together and then watch movies on Channel 4 or Aldy’s favorite show: Family Guy.

 |Freshly fallen snow in the backyard|